 Immunity To COVID-19 Could Last Longer Than You'd Think

-All around the world, there seem to be signs that immunity to SARS-CoV-2 doesn't last very long after you're vaccinated.
+All around the world, there seem to be signs that immunity to SARS-CoV-2, the coronavirus that causes the disease COVID-19, doesn't last very long after you're vaccinated.

-Israel is now having one of the worst COVID surges in the world about five months after vaccinating a majority of its population.
-And here in the U.S., health officials are recommending a booster shot eight months after the original vaccine course.
+Israel is now having one of the world's worst COVID-19 surges about five months after vaccinating a majority of its population.
+And in the U.S., health officials are recommending a booster shot eight months after the original vaccine course.

 It all depends on which type of immunity you're talking about, says immunologist Ali Ellebedy at Washington University in St. Louis.
 Six months after your vaccine, your body may be more ready to fight off the coronavirus than you might think.

-A series of new studies, including two led by Ellebedy, suggest that mRNA vaccines like Pfizer and Moderna trigger the immune system to establish long-term protection against severe COVID-19 — protection that likely will last several years or even longer, Ellebedy says.
+A series of new studies, including two led by Ellebedy, suggest that mRNA vaccines like those from Pfizer-BioNTech and Moderna trigger the immune system to establish long-term protection against severe COVID-19 — protection that likely will last several years or even longer, Ellebedy says.

 To understand what he's talking about, let's say you received the second Moderna or Pfizer vaccine six months ago.
 Right away, your immune system got to work and began making antibodies.